swiftlang/swift/README.md

      git clone git@github.com:apple/swift-corelibs-foundation.git

 [CMake](http://cmake.org) is the core infrastructure used to configure builds of Swift and its companion projects; at least version 2.8.12.2 is required.
-Your favorite Linux distribution likely already has a CMake package you can install.
-On OS X, you can download the [CMake Binary Distribution](https://cmake.org/install), bundled as an application, copy it to /Applications, and add the embedded command line tools to your `PATH`:
+If you are favorite Linux distribution likely already has a CMake package you can install. on OS X, you can download the [CMake Binary Distribution](https://cmake.org/install), bundled as an application, copy it to /Applications, and add the embedded command line tools to your `PATH`: